 Newsletter #1 - April 2026

 We will share our full 2025 Impact Report at a later date, but in summary, last year we delivered 125 sessions to 65 climbers, with 244 contacts.
+47% of contacts were with people with a disability, impairment or health condition.
 We ran 8 Mountain Training courses, 6 Community Outreach projects and supported 10 mentees.
+50% of participants accessed our concessionary rates for our Mountain Training courses.

 As part of our preparation, in Q1 we always review and update our Risk Assessments and Operating Procedures.
 These get signed off by Mike Rosser, our technical advisor.
 All our kit gets inspected and replaced where necessary.
 After mountains of paperwork and an inspection, we’ve just had notification that our AALA licence has been renewed for the forthcoming year - yay!
 Both Chris and Nicky have been on outdoor first aid courses, and Chris has attended a one day Mountain Training provider workshop, and the two day Mountain Training bi-annual conference.

 We also review our budgets, plan what projects we would like to run and apply for funding.
+We are super grateful for the grants we received in January from Lisia Digital and the Austrian Alpine Club (UK).
 This year we will continue running our Climb Eyam group, Climb Mentors, our Sheffield VI group, our Sheffield adult group and our SEND project.
 We are also about to start a project with Walthew House, a charity based in Stockport that supports people living with sight or hearing loss.

 As well as all the admin, in Q1 we ran 25 sessions (2025: 32 sessions) with 76 contacts (2025: 73 contacts).
 Slightly fewer sessions but with more climbers!